-I didn’t even have a chance to converse with it.
-After it spoke, I woke up.
-Where did I wake up exactly?
-You guessed it – in the middle of oncoming cars on the highway.
+I didn’t even have a chance to respond.
+I awoke in the middle of oncoming cars on the highway.
 How marvelous.
 I must have run out of time.
-I swerved to the right, narrowly avoiding a collision.
-With a new sense of focus and motivation, I drove home again.
+I violently turned the wheel, narrowly avoiding a collision.
+With a new sense of motivation, I drove home again.
 I knew that whatever that thing was in the desert, it must have had the answers that I so desperately desired.

-I reached my house once again, still feeling as tired as ever.
+I reached my house once again, tired but focused.
 I went in, undressed, put my things away, and went to bed.
 Much like before, I fell asleep in an instant.
 My dreamscape remained unchanged.
 Thinking more clearly now, I took a sharp turn to the right and drove off into the desert.
-I reached the rock formation rather quickly, almost hitting it with my car.
-Luckily, I slammed on the brakes before I could do so.
-I got out of the car in a haste and walked over to the dwelling’s entrance, seeing the familiar flickering light.
-In arriving at the same spot I stood in before, I saw the same exact scene, to my delight – the fire and the cloaked figure.
-Now was the time to speak with it properly.
+I reached the rock formation much faster than before.
+I got out of the car in haste and walked into the stone’s light.
+In arriving at the same spot I stood in before, I saw a familiar scene; a fire and the cloaked figure.
+Now was the time to get answers.

 “I am an apparition of the mind and a warning of things to come.”

 “Yes.
 You are vulnerable.
-The problem at hand must be confronted at once, otherwise you will cease to exist.”
+The issue at hand must be confronted, otherwise you will cease to exist.”

 “Cease to exist?
-Confront my problem?
+Confront an issue?
 Isn’t that what I’m doing right now?”
 I demanded specificity.